-A narrative reporting framework has been developed to help co-operatives report to their members.
-It offers guidance on one of the most important aspects of running a successful co-operative organisation – large or small.
+We've a narrative reporting framework to help co‑operatives report to their members in a more meaningful way.
+The framework offers guidance on one of the most important aspects of running a successful co‑operative organisation.

 - Member value: how it is delivering value to its members